Updated: Feb 2, 2022

-Often times, when something is so far fetched or unbelievably perfect, we accuse it of being a fairy tale.
-But what if fairy tales are rooted in truth?
+What if fairy tales are rooted in truth?
+Often, when something is so far-fetched or unbelievably perfect, we accuse it of being a fairy tale.
+So why not?
 When I began historical research for my time travel retelling of Snow White, I stumbled across a startling tidbit of information—the Grimm Brothers might not have made up the story of Snow White.
-Here is some of the surprising research I gathered before writing my novel.
+Here is some of the surprising research I gathered before writing my novel (sources are included).

-The surrounding area was littered with functioning copper mines, most of which were operated with child labor and owned by Margaretha's brother.
+Functioning copper mines scattered the area surrounding Margaretha's home, most of which were operated with child labor and owned by Margaretha's brother.
 Work conditions were horrible, and the hard labor often stunted the growth of the children so they never grew to full height, dwarfing them.
 (5.)
 It is supposed that the mine gasses also grayed their hair prematurely.
 The workers lived in small cottages that often housed up to thirty occupants at a time.

 The Magic Mirror